 - Frying Pan with Lid – The best choices are carbon steel, cast iron, or stainless steel pans.
 These pans distribute heat evenly, are safe and healthy cooking pans, and really crisp up the gyoza and the crispy bottom layer.

-- 2 Spatulas – wide and thin
+- 2 Spatulas – wide and thin spatulas work best

 - 2 large plates